 People keep telling me I should write a book about my dogs but I thought I’d join the blogging world instead.
-So this is a blog about life with my two dogs, Frankie and Beryl, and their friends.
-We do some clicker training, Rally O with both of them and CGC with Beryl, and she passed her first assessment:) Sadly most of their training is done at class, not good:-( I’m such a lazy trainer!
+So this is a blog about life with my three dogs, Frankie, Beryl and new boy, Asher, and our friends.
+I used to do some clicker training, Rally O with Frankie and Beryl and CGC with Beryl, and she passed her first assessment:) These days we tend to just chill although I keep meaning to get stuck in and train Asher to do something apart from sit!

 Beryl was speyed a few days later and went to stay in foster care with my friends over Easter to recuperate.
 I visited her every day and on Easter Monday we all went for a walk to our wonderful local park so she and Frankie could say a decent hello.
 To cut a long story short, instead of going back to her Aunties, Fatima and Rachel, for a couple more days recuperation they all came round to my place and Beryl stayed.
 So April 5th, 2010 is Beryl’s Gotcha Day:-)